Deep Purple - Wait For The Ricochet

 1st edition Publication date : January 2014.
 2nd edition Publication date : April 2017

-This title is NOT in stock.
-The publishers are preparing a reprint for April 2017.
-If you order and pay you will be sent the title as soon as it appears at the discount price of £16.95.
+This title is NOW IN STOCK at the discount price of £16.95.
 After publication it will revert to the normal price of £18.99.

 Deep Purple In Rock is not only the band’s most important album but proved to be a milestone in the history of rock music, influencing countless groups and musicians in the four decades since it first appeared.
 It not only defined the band’s new direction, but firmly established Deep Purple as one of the biggest rock bands of the seventies (and beyond).
 It also laid the groundwork for the successful and artistically creative period which followed.